Running SpiffWorkflow Locally with Docker

 diagram 7

 Now let’s add a bit of Python code to execute.
-Click in the Script Task and expand the “Script” Section and click the “Launch Editor” button – which will bring up a python editor.
+Click in the Script Task and expand the “Script” Section and click the “Launch Editor” button – which will bring up a Python editor.
 Paste in the following code, and click the Close Button.

 1